DanielTisue/Application-Deployement_DigitalOcean.I/Deploy-readMe.md

 *This was written early 2021.
 Prices may vary or change.

 ### Intro
-In this tut we will go through Part I of a step-by-step guide on how to properly deploy a node-express app using mongoDB to Digital Ocean.
+In this tut we will go through a step-by-step guide on how to properly deploy a node-express app using mongoDB to Digital Ocean.

 We will cover...
- * &nbsp;Creating a server/droplet.
- * Using ssh keys to access this server remotely<sup>*</sup>.
+ * Creating & Using ssh keys to access the server (Digital Ocean Droplet) remotely<sup>*</sup>.
+ * Creating a server/droplet.
  * Creating and additonal admin user<sup>*</sup>.
+ * What to install to get your server going.
+ * Uploading your project.
+ * Dealing with secret variables

+# Course and folder outline:

-## Step 1 - Create a droplet
+## Step 1 - Create an ssh key

 ## Screenshots
 Include logo/demo screenshot etc.

 ## Tech/framework used